pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/deploy/ingress/pach-ui-ingress.md

 For Pachyderm UI (`dash`) service in particular, make sure that it supports WebSockets (Traefic, Nginx, Ambassador...).

-## Pachyderm UI (aka Dashboard): A quick overview
+## Traefic ingress controller on Pachyderm UI's cluster in one diagram
 Pachyderm UI requires two ports to be open:

 - An HTTP port used to serve static assets
 (HTML, CSS, JS, images, etc; port 30080 by default routes to the dash container within the dash pod)
 - A WebSocket port, used to connect to the GRPC proxy (which in turn connects to pachd; port 30081 by default routes to the grpc-proxy container within the dash pod)

-## Traefic ingress controller on Pachyderm UI's cluster in one diagram
-A quick high-level understanding of the various components at play.
+Here is a quick high-level view of the various components at play.
 ![pach-ui-ingress](../pach-ui-ingress.png)

 !!!
 Warning